Luzkan/smells/content/smells/long-method.md

 ## Long Method

 One of the most obvious complications that can be found in the code is the length of a method.
-The more lines of code a function has, the more the developer has to strain himself mentally to fully comprehend what does the particular block of code do.
+The more lines of code a function has, the more the developer has to strain himself mentally to fully comprehend what the particular block of code does.
 The longer a procedure is, the more difficult it is to understand it [[1](#sources)].
 It is also harder to change or extend [[2](#sources)].
-Besides that — reading more lines requires more time and that quickly adds up, based on the fact that the code is read more than it is written [[3](#sources)].
+In addition to that, reading more lines requires more time, which quickly adds up, based on the fact that the code is read more than it is written [[3](#sources)].
 Fowler strongly believes in short methods as a better option.

 ### Causation

-Rather than breaking the flow to identify the helper objects, the author adds another and another code line. [[4](#sources)]
+Rather than breaking the flow to identify the helper objects, the author adds another code line. [[4](#sources)]

 ### Problems